RxNLP/PyRXNLP/README.md

 # pyrxnlp

- Simple python wrapper classes for RxNLP suite of APIs.
+This project contains simple python wrapper classes for RxNLP suite of APIs.
+Note that this is still work in progress.